billiejoe-bw/christmas_puzzler_2021/README.md

 It's not hard to make the rearrangement of letters more complicated, but at the expense of additional machine states.
 Using such a small number of states also incurs some other limitations: it won't work if there is any punctuation other than a terminating full-stop, and leaves two-letter words unaltered.
 You can fix all that too, but at the expense of using more machine states.

 The scrambling implemented is an _involution_: to unscramble the output (recover the original text) you just run it through the same Turing machine again.

+### Solution 2: Finding the least visually similar rearrangements

+If we wanted to rearrange the letters so that each rearranged word looked as little as possible like the original word, how should we do it?
+My idea was to permute the letters so that, on average, each permuted letter looks as visually dissimilar as possible from the letter that originally occupied that position in the word.

+There are two ingredients that go into this.

+- **A table of the visual similarity of each pair of letters.** I took this from a research paper called [A letter visual-similarity matrix for Latin-based alphabets](https://link.springer.com/article/10.3758/s13428-012-0271-4).
+According to the results of the paper, human judges consider the most similar letter pairs to be `il`, `bd`, `pq`, `hn` and  `vy`.
+The least similar letter pairs were `jo`, `tw`, `qw`, `rw` and `ko`.

+- **The [Hungarian algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm)**.
+The table of visual similarity gives us a way to score candidate rearrangements, but for longer words the number of permutations is huge and enumerating and scoring all of them becomes very slow.
+But actually we have an instance of the [Assignment Problem](https://en.wikipedia.org/wiki/Assignment_problem), so we can solve it more efficiently using the Hungarian Algorithm; I used [this library](https://github.com/benchaplin/hungarian-algorithm).

+I cut a bunch of corners here, and there's at least one bug somewhere, but you can get some results out of it.

+aphyp ewn arye verobeyyd!